 If your application is based on medical grounds, it must be supported with medical evidence from a registered medical practioner.
-You will need to submit a UC Medical Certificate.
+You will need to submit a SC Medical Form (2023).
 You must see your medical practitioner within a reasonable timeframe for them to be able to make a diagnosis, and that they are provided with sufficient information regarding the timing of your assessments/exams (as applicable) to enable the medical practioner to provide beneficial supporting documentation.

 Other accepted evidence